 Satellites track Mexico kidnap victims with chips

-The recent kidnap and murder of Fernando Marti, 14, the son of a well-known businessman, sparked an outcry in a country already hardened to crime.
+The recent kidnapping and murder of Fernando Marti, 14, the son of a well-known businessman, sparked an outcry in a country already hardened to crime.

-More middle-class people also are also seeking out the tiny chip designed by Xega, a Mexican security firm whose sales jumped 13 percent this year.
+More people, including a growing number of middle-class Mexicans, are seeking out the tiny chip designed by Xega, a Mexican security firm whose sales jumped 13 percent this year.
+The company said it had more than 2,000 clients.

 The company injects the crystal-encased chip, the size and shape of a grain of rice, into clients' bodies with a syringe.
-A transmitter then sends signals via satellite to pinpoint the location of a person in distress.
+A transmitter in the chip then sends radio signals to a larger device carried by the client with a global positioning system in it, Xega says.
+A satellite can then pinpoint the location of a person in distress.

 Cristina, 28, who did not want to give her last name, was implanted along with seven other members of her family last year as a "preventive measure."